kukuu/AGILITY/motivation.md

 6. Don't punish failure

 We all make mistakes.
 It's part of being human.
 The key is to learn valuable lessons from those mistakes so we don't make them again.
 When members of your team make honest mistakes, don't punish them--instead, encourage them to try again.
+Note the principle of fail fast in Agile.

 7. Set clear goals

-In one study, 63 percent of employees reported that they wasted time at work because they weren't aware of what work was a priority, and what wasn't.
+Sizeable amount of Employees have reported that they wasted time at work because they weren't aware of what work was a priority, and what wasn't.
 As a leader, it's your job to work with the members of your team to set clear goals.
 And once you do that, make sure everyone knows exactly what those goals are, what their relative priority is, and what the team's role is in reaching them.

 8. Don't micromanage

 No one likes a boss who is constantly looking over her shoulder and second-guessing her every decision.
-In fact, 38 percent of employees in one survey reported that they would rather take on unpleasant activities than sit next to a micromanaging boss.
-Provide your people with clear goals (see number 7, above), and then let them figure out the best way to achieve them.
+Sizeable percent of employees have  reported that they would rather take on unpleasant activities than sit next to a micromanaging boss.
+Provide your people with clear goals, and then let them figure out the best way to achieve them.

 9. Avoid useless meetings

 Meetings can be an incredible waste of time--the average professional wastes 3.8 hours in unproductive meetings each and every week.
 Create an agenda for your meetings and distribute it in advance.
 Invite only the people who really need to attend, start the meeting on time, and then end it as quickly as you possibly can.